nayakmk/nayakmk.github.io/_posts/2023-06-11-reactive-java-flux-operators-with-example.md

 6
 ```

-As you can see, the elements from both `Publishers` are merged into a single stream using the `merge`
+As you can see, the elements from both `Publishers` are merged into a single stream using the `merge`.